 Lucy contacted our medical negligence team to see if we could investigate the care she received from the NHS Trust.

-Anne Kavanagh, a senior associate in our medical negligence team, worked with Lucy to look at everything that happened since 2008.
-Anne and her team put together a Serious Untoward Incident Report.
-This report looked at what happened with Lucy’s medical care and if her doctors could’ve avoided Lucy’s diagnosis of cervical cancer.
+Anne Kavanagh, a partner in our medical negligence team, worked with Lucy to look at everything that happened since 2008.

 We got evidence from medical experts who found that the NHS trust had reported Lucy’s original smear test and biopsy incorrectly in 2008.
 If the Trust had reported Lucy’s results correctly, they would’ve picked up that Lucy had cervical cancer.
 This would mean that Lucy could’ve had a much simpler treatment which would’ve had no impact on her fertility.